Contact Dermatitis in Dogs

 As with any type of allergic reaction, the cause is unknown.
 Genetic predisposition may play a factor.
 Once contact dermatitis is diagnosed, recurring symptoms are prevented by removing the trigger from having contact with the dog.

-Is Contact Dermatitis Common in Dogs?
+Is Contact Dermatitis in Dogs common?

 Contact dermatitis is uncommon in dogs.
 Allergic contact dermatitis is more common in dog breeds with an existing predisposition to allergies.